 Malignant hyperthermia is a disease that causes a fast rise in body temperature and severe muscle contractions when someone with the disease gets general anesthesia.
 It is passed down through families.

-This condition is not the same as hyperthermia that is due to medical emergencies such as heat stroke or infection.
+Hyperthermia means high body temperature.
+This condition is not the same as hyperthermia from medical emergencies such as heat stroke or infection.

 Malignant hyperthermia is inherited.
-Only one parent has to carry the disease for a child to inherit the condition.
+Only 1 parent has to carry the disease for a child to inherit the condition.

-Malignant hyperthermia is often discovered after a patient is given anesthesia during surgery.
+Malignant hyperthermia is often discovered after a person is given anesthesia during surgery.

 There may be a family history of malignant hyperthermia or unexplained death during anesthesia.